-The legislation needs to be reauthorized periodically and the current legislation is set to expire in September 2018.
+The legislation needs to be reauthorized periodically and the current legislation is set to expire on December 7, 2018.
 As the nation’s largest victim services organization, VAWA funding supports our partnerships with district attorneys, the courts, and the NYPD.
 It also allows us to provide legal services to survivors who are facing divorce and custody battles with their abusers.
 Reauthorizing VAWA will enable these vital, and in some cases lifesaving, services to continue.

 In July 2018, the Violence Against Women Reauthorization Act of 2018 was introduced in the House of Representatives.
 Please sign our petition to members of Congress below to advocate for its passage.
 Thank you for your support; your actions truly make a difference to protect victims and promote safety.

 We the undersigned urge you to support H.R.
 6545 —Violence Against Women Reauthorization Act of 2018.
 This bill includes vital protections and programs that support survivors of domestic violence, sexual assault, dating violence, and stalking and more.
 H.R.
 6545 also adds critical new improvements, including:

 - Strengthening housing protections for survivors;

 - Supporting expansions of prevention and education programs; and

 - Closing loopholes to reduce gun violence related to domestic violence.

 VAWA is essential to ending domestic violence and abuse, and it must be reauthorized this year.
 Thousands of survivors that Safe Horizon works with and hundreds of thousands of survivors across the country are impacted by this legislation.